If you’re just getting started in triathlon, you may want to refer to some of these resources.

 First things first.
 If you are a total newbie to this awesome sport, it may be worth watching this short video for a quick introduction to triathlon.

 Triathlon Order: Swim, Bike, Run

 Another first-timer question that is asked so much is about the order of the swim, bike, and run (hint: that’s the order).
-But check this out to see why they are in that order.
+But check out the link below to see why they are in that order.

-Another big question is about the distances.
+Another big question is about the various distances of triathlon there are.
 There are four main triathlon distances.
 See the table below.

 |Swim||.8 km / .5 m||1.5 km / .93 m||1.9 km / 1.2 m||3.8 km / 2.4 m|